FACTBOX-Highlights from Prince Harry's memoir 'Spare' | Entertainment

 He says William grabbed him by the collar and knocked him to the floor, where Harry says he landed on a dog's bowl, cracking it.
 He says he refused William's challenge to hit back and that his brother later apologised over the incident.
 CAMILLA

-Harry says that he and Prince William had asked their father not to marry Camilla Parker-Bowles, who is now Britain's queen consort.
+Harry says he and Prince William had asked their father not to marry Camilla Parker-Bowles, who is now Britain's queen consort.
 Nonetheless, he writes that both he and William ended up wishing their father a happy marriage and had some sympathy for their relationship.
-"Despite the fact that Willy and I asked him not to do it, my father went ahead.
-Despite the bitterness and sadness we felt in closing another loop in the history of our mother, we understood this was irrelevant."
+"Despite the bitterness and sadness we felt in closing another loop in the history of our mother, we understood this was irrelevant."

 MAJOR HEWITT RUMOURS Harry dismisses media rumours that he was the result of an affair between Major James Hewitt and his mother Princess Diana and suggestions that his father had often joked about not knowing who Harry's real father was.
-Harry, now 38, says the idea is absurd, given that his mother did not meet Hewitt until long after he was born.
+Harry says the idea is absurd, given that his mother did not meet Hewitt until long after he was born.

 TAKING DRUGS Harry says that when he was 17 he was offered a line of cocaine at someone's house and consumed the drug on several other occasions, although he insists media reports suggesting he was a drug addict were false and that he did not enjoy it.